actcwlf/GSVC/README.md

 For data preparation, please transform original video to frames.
 The optical flow is obtained from original pre-trained [VideoFlow](https://github.com/XiaoyuShi97/VideoFlow)

-Note: Due to our limited computational resources, we estimated the optical flow in batches.
-We only utilized forward optical flow during our model training.
+Note: Due to our limited computational resources, we estimated the optical flow in batches and only utilized backward optical flow during our model training.

 ## Training